MicrosoftDocs/playfab-docs/playfab-docs/features/data/content-delivery-network/quickstart.md

 Alternatively, you may upload assets via code using the admin SDK.
 This is a two step process:

 1. First, call [GetContentUploadUrl](xref:titleid.playfabapi.com.admin.content.getcontentuploadurl) and obtain the pre-signed URL that will authorize your upload.
-2. Then, use the URL to make a **HTTP PUT** request and provide your data, and (optionally) content type.
+2. Then, use the URL to make a `HTTP PUT` request,  provide your data, and (optionally) content type.

 Consider using the snippet provided below that shows how to get a pre-signed URL.